Update – 20 December 2024

 The EUDR requires certain agricultural and wood products to be derived from land that has not been subject to deforestation or forest degradation after 31 December 2020.

-Businesses that trade within the EU will have to complete due diligence requirements before placing these products on the EU market, regardless of whether they are sourced domestically or imported.
+Operators that trade within the EU will need to complete due diligence requirements before placing these products on the EU market, regardless of whether they are sourced domestically or imported.

 Company size thresholds are defined in the EUDR, and are based on balance sheet, turnover, and employees.